-- Cost-effective design, commissioning, construction and maintenance - Digital technologies and data analytics - Maintenance execution and asset homologation methods
+- Cost-effective design, commissioning, construction and maintenance (looking at short, mid and long terms interventions) - Digital technologies and data analytics - · Maintenance execution and asset homologation methods

 Design, construction and maintenance will be made more cost-efficient by integrating new and already existing solutions coming from the market and related funded research.
 Codes, standards and regulations will need to be adapted to new solutions and technology, while still keeping systems safe and operational.
 Significant savings will be made in both monetary and carbon dioxide equivalents.
 Improved transparency and motivated requirements will allow for better market in rail industry for both customers and suppliers.
-Design and construction cost efficiency will range from foundation, via tracks structures, to systems and vehicles, providing a globally leading industry.
+Design and construction cost efficiency will range from foundation, via tracks and structures, to systems and vehicles, providing a globally leading industry.

 Maintenance procedures and homologation of new technology will be enhanced.
-Procedures include new technology and methods, to be applied efficiently based on assets condition and required performance.
-Robots and new tools will be developed to perform maintenance when needed, to optimal extent with predictable outcome.
-New technology will reach market faster by proposals for modernised homologation.
-Digitalisation of homologation process will give not only faster way to market but also increased safety and at a reduced costs.
-Asset tracing and geolocalization will allow for greater awareness of system conditions and required interventions by the Infrastructure Managers, as well as by Technology Suppliers.
-The research methodology will be hypotheses driven, to leverage on findings in cooperation with other Transforming Projects.
+Procedures include new technology and methods, to be applied efficiently based on asset condition and required performance.
+Robots and new tools will be developed to perform maintenance when needed, to the optimal extent for a predictable outcome.
+New technology will reach the market faster by proposals for modernised homologation.
+Digitalisation of the homologation process will give not only faster routes to market but also increased safety and at a reduced cost.
+Asset tracking and geolocalization will afford greater awareness of system conditions and required interventions by Infrastructure Managers, as well as by Technology Suppliers.
+The research methodology will be hypotheses driven, to leverage findings in cooperation with other Transforming Projects.
 Maintenance procedures will support the development of cost-efficient design, commissioning, construction and maintenance.

 Supporting technologies for asset identification and monitoring, and innovative materials, will lay out the foundations needed for smart management and maintenance.
 Dedicated sensor systems, tools for human interfaces, robots for automated inspection and maintenance execution, legalisation aspects, are all examples of challenges needed to be addressed.
 Work will be structured and designed as modular applications to facilitate integration in digital transformation and to reduce risks.
 A modular approach gives a foundation for faster implementation, acceptance and continuous improvements.
-Technology will be adopted from other industries, given railway context and be implemented in asset management.
+When applicable technologies will be adopted from other industries, to speed up and improve the implementation of smart asset management in the railway context.

-TP4 will leverage the integrated R&I Programme of the partnership contributing to a high integration and cooperation between different actors both within and outside the rail ecosystem, allowing mitigation of maintenance impacts, contributing to a more robust, resilient, and reliable service as well as to faster recovery from service disruption, along with a reduction of the economic impact.
-Knowledge from digital transformation shall also feed back into the design, construction, manufacturing as well as operation & maintenance processes.
-TP4 will deliver also design solutions that are more cost effective to build, as well as to operate and maintain, compared to today's practice.

-In the framework provided by TP1 to complete the leap to smart and prescriptive asset management, TP4 will encompass:
+TP7 will leverage the integrated R&I Programme of the Partnership, contributing to a high integration and cooperation between different actors both within and outside the rail ecosystem, allowing mitigation of maintenance impacts, contributing to a more robust, resilient, and reliable service as well as to faster recovery from service disruption, along with a reduction of the economic impact.
+Knowledge from digital transformation will also feed back into the design, construction, manufacturing as well as operation and maintenance processes.
+TP7 will deliver also design solutions that are more cost effective to build, as well as to operate and maintain, compared to today's practice.
+In the framework provided by TP3 to complete the leap to smart and prescriptive asset management, TP7 will encompass: